-The writing process makes divides the task into distinct functions so we can focus our minds and our work more efficiently.
-Each step in the writing process builds on the other, creating a logical flow through and ending with a strong piece that's ready for publication.
-When teams use the same writing process, quality and efficiency are increased at scale.
+The writing process divides the task into distinct functions so we can focus our minds and our work more efficiently.
+Each step builds on the other, creating a logical flow through and ending with a strong piece that's ready for publication.
+When teams use the same process, quality and efficiency are increased at scale.

 This isn't rocket science, but I don't see enough professional writers and content pros using a writing process.
 If you're one of those folks, maybe a look at the writing process The Word Factory team uses internally and that I use with my coaching clients.

 - Pre-writing — Collecting thoughts before starting to write, including client requirements, sales and marketing input and our own ideas.
 Pre-writing is the first step to concise and effective content because it weeds out less important and less relevant information before we even start writing.
 When we gather this critical information in one place, we have a road map for content development.

 - Pre-Approval — Getting agreement on the pre-write to codify the single source of truth on direction.